 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Coordination: Adjusting actions in relation to others’ actions.

 - Funeral Assistant

-In 2016, there was an estimated number of 36,100 jobs in the United States for Funeral Attendant.
+In the United States, there were 36,100 jobs for Funeral Attendant in 2016.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Funeral Attendant by 2026.
 There will be an estimated 5,600 positions for Funeral Attendant per year.

 The states with the most job growth for Funeral Attendant are New Jersey, Maine, and Colorado.
 Watch out if you plan on working in Kansas, Illinois, or New Mexico.
 These states have the worst job growth for this type of profession.

 The salary for Funeral Attendants ranges between about $18,900 and $40,860 a year.

 Funeral Attendants who work in Rhode Island, Massachusetts, or Vermont, make the highest salaries.

 How much do Funeral Attendants make in different U.S. states?